taalimflow-tech/app.TaalimFlow/replit.md

     - Implemented form validation and success notifications
     - Added navigation between admin users and content management
     - Fixed button visibility and styling issues
+  - **Critical Database Integration Fix**: Fixed all content pages to use PostgreSQL instead of Firebase
+    - Updated Blog.tsx to fetch admin-created blog posts from PostgreSQL
+    - Updated Groups.tsx to fetch admin-created groups from PostgreSQL with join functionality
+    - Updated Formations.tsx to fetch admin-created formations from PostgreSQL with registration
+    - Admin-created content now properly appears in الخدمات السريعة (Quick Services) section
+    - Added proper user registration functionality for groups and formations
+    - Enhanced user experience with loading states and success notifications